zdave-parity/jam-np/simple.md

 preimage itself or of a block containing the hash of the preimage in its lookup extrinsic.

-Note that this protocol is essentially the same as protocol 136 (work-report request), but the hash is expected to be checked against a different database (in the case of this protocol, the preimage lookup database).
+Note that this protocol is essentially the same as protocol 136 (work-report request), but the hash is expected to be checked against a different database.

 ```
 Preimage = [u8]